 ◊Foreign Language Requirement for Nursing Majors Only

-LSP-108 Spanish Language & Culture for Healthcare Professionals is a requirement of the nursing major.
-Students will take a Spanish placement test that determines whether or not LSP-105 Spanish Language & Culture for Professionals I and/or LSP-106 Spanish Language & Culture for Professionals II is required to take prior to LSP-108.
+LSP-XXX Beginning Spanish for Health Professions is a requirement of the nursing major.
+Students will take a Spanish placement test that determines whether or not they are eligible to take an equivalency exam in place of the course.

 What to Expect Studying at Notre Dame of Maryland University

 Small class sizes, faculty mentoring, and hands-on experiences offer an environment of individualized learning while clinicals, service-learning, and study abroad provide opportunities to transform the world.

 Clinical Experience in Amazing HospitalsAlum, NDMU Class of 2018 Entry-Level Bachelor of Science in Nursing (BSN) Read story